AUTISM PANEL

 ADNP, AFF2, AHDC1, ALDH5A1, ANK3, ARID1B, ARX, ASH1L, ASPM, ATRX, AUTS2, BCAP31, BRAF, BRWD3, C12orf4, C12orf57, CACNA1C, CAMK2B, CAMK2G, CASK, CDK13, CDKL5, CDKN1C, CHAMP1, CHD7, CHD8, CIC, CIT, CLCN4, CNKSR2, CNOT3, CNTNAP2, CREBBP, CSNK2A1, CTCF, CTNNB1, DDX3X, DEAF1, DHCR7, DLG4, DNAJC12, DYNC1H1, DYRK1A, EEF1A2, EHMT1, EIF2S3, EP300, EPB41L1, FGD1, FLNA, FMR1, FOXG1, FOXP1, FOXP2, FRMPD4, FTSJ1, GATAD2B, GCDH, GNAI1, GNB1, GRIA3, GRIK2, GRIN1, GRIN2A, GRIN2B, HCFC1, HCN1, HEPACAM, HIVEP2, HNRNPH2, HPRT1, HRAS, HUWE1, IL1RAPL1, IQSEC2, KANSL1, KAT6A, KDM5C, KIF14, KIF1A, KMT2A, KMT2E, KMT5B, KPTN, L1CAM, MAOA, MBD5, MBOAT7, MECP2, MED12, MED13, MED13L, MEF2C, METTL23, METTL5, MID1, MLC1, MTOR, MYT1L, NAA10, NAA15, NCAPD2, NEXMIF, NFIB, NFIX, NHS, NIPBL, NLGN3, NLGN4X, NRXN1, NSD1, NSUN2, NUS1, OPHN1, PACS1, PAFAH1B1, PCDH19, PHF6, PHF8, PIGG, PIGH, PIGV, PIGW, PNKP, POGZ, PPP2CA, PQBP1, PTCHD1, PTEN, PTPN11, RAB39B, RAD21, RLIM, RPL10, RPL5, RUSC2, SCN2A, SCN8A, SETBP1, SETD2, SETD5, SHANK2, SHANK3, SIK1, SLC35A1, SLC35C1, SLC6A8, SLC9A6, SMARCA2, SMARCB1, SMC1A, SMC3, SNX14, SON, SRCAP, STAG1, SYN1, SYNGAP1, SZT2, TAF1, TBC1D23, TBL1XR1, TBR1, TCF4, TLK2, TMLHE, TMTC3, TRAPPC9, TRIO, TRIP12, TRRAP, TSC1, TSC2, TUBA1A, TUBB2A, TUSC3, UBE2A, UBE3A, UPF3B, USP9X, VPS13B, WAC, ZDHHC9, ZEB2, ZMYND11, ZNF711

-Autism spectrum disorders (ASD) are among the neuropsychiatric diseases with the greatest heritability, as shown by high concordance rates of about 70% in monozygotic twins in earlier twin studies.
-Based on this, the empirical risk of recurrence for siblings of children with ASD is between 5 and 20%, i.e., significantly higher than for other multifactorial diseases.
-ASD are both clinically and genetically heterogeneous; the most common comorbidities are developmental disorders or reduced intelligence (about 70%), speech disorders (about 30%) or epilepsy.
+Autism spectrum disorders (ASD) are among the neuropsychiatric diseases with the greatest heritability, as shown by high concordance rates of about 70% in monozygotic twins in early twin studies.
+Based on this, the empirical risk of recurrence for siblings of children with ASD is between 5 and 20%, which is significantly higher than for other multifactorial disorders.
+ASD is clinically and genetically heterogeneous; the most common comorbidities are developmental disorders or reduced intelligence (approximately 70%), language disorders (approximately 30%), or epilepsy.

-It is now believed that modern genetic testing methods can find a genetic cause for about 20 to 25% of autism spectrum disorders (Baker et al, 2015).
+It is currently assumed that modern genetic testing methods can identify a genetic cause for around 20 to 25% of autism spectrum disorders (Baker et al., 2015).
 Approximately 20% carry de novo generated CNV (copy number variation), which are detected by chromosomal microarrays (CMA).
-Monogenic causes are found in 3-5%, mostly for syndromes caused by pathogenic variants in single genes that show ASD as a partial symptom.
+Monogenic causes are found in 3-5% of cases, mostly for syndromes caused by pathogenic variants in single genes that show ASD as a partial symptom.

-The American College of Medical Genetics (ACMG) (Schaefer et al, 2013) recommends the use of a chromosomal microarray for the genetic diagnosis of patients with ASD in whom clinical examination does not give rise to suspicion of a specific genetic syndrome.
-If the chromosomal microarray analysis is not conclusive, the MECP2 gene (Rett syndrome) should be examined in girls, the FMR1 gene (fragile X syndrome) in boys, or the PTEN gene (Bannayan-Riley-Ruvalcaba syndrome) if macrocephaly is present.
+The American College of Medical Genetics (ACMG) (Schaefer et al., 2013) recommends performing chromosomal microarray before genetic testing for patients with ASD in whom clinical examination does not indicate a specific genetic syndrome.
+If the chromosomal microarray analysis is normal, the MECP2 gene (Rett syndrome) should be examined in girls, the FMR1 gene (fragile X syndrome) in boys, or the PTEN gene (Bannayan-Riley-Ruvalcaba syndrome) if macrocephaly is present.

 References